Title

 Abstract

 Mental disorders account for approximately 16% of the global burden of disease.
 Projections based on WHO data indicate an escalation across the Global South by 2050.
 The high global burden of disease can be attributed, in part, to limitations in the current social-structural, clinical, and conceptual approaches to mental health.
-AI-based precision psychiatry promises to improve psychiatry through personalised treatment, diagnosis, and prognosis, although systematic reviews report a more than 99% implementation failure rate.
+AI-based precision psychiatry promises to improve psychiatry through personalised treatment, diagnosis, and prognosis, although systematic reviews report an implementation failure rate exceeding 99%.

 About Stella